himanshu1sharma/Salesforce-LiveAgent-Automated-Invitation-Extention-Toolkit/README.md

 # Salesforce LiveAgent Automated Invitation Extention Toolkit

-This toolkit can be used to add custom rules on DOM elements to extent to capabilities of salesforce live agent automated invitations.
+This toolkit can be used to add custom rules on DOM elements to extend the capabilities of salesforce live agent automated invitations.

 It works on the principle of setting a custom variable on an automated invitation rule to true and show the chat.
 This can be used to show multiple invitation on a single page bound to different DOM Element.
 It is optimised to remove all event listeners when the chat has been triggered for better performance.